[EUobserved] Did Merkel do a deal with Putin on Afghan refugees?

 "Ukraine's [other] allies sent presidents, prime ministers, foreign, or defence ministers [to the Crimea summit], because the occupation of Crimea is not a matter for energy ministers," he said.

-Altmaier is also "associated in Europe with a pro-Russian agenda" in Berlin, not least because he is a big supporter of the Nord Stream 2 gas pipeline from Russia to Germany, which harms Ukraine by making obsolete its EU gas-transit system.
+Altmaier is also "associated in Europe with a pro-Russian agenda" in Berlin, not least because he is a big supporter of the Nord Stream 2 gas pipeline from Russia to Germany, which harms Ukraine by making its EU gas-transit system obsolete.

 "It was senseless of Altmaier to go [to Kyiv] and it looked like a provocation," the EU source said.